 With this disorder, your thyroid doesn't produce the proper combination of hormones, which can cause fogginess, grogginess, and a low energy level.
 According to the American Association of Clinical Endocrinologists, about 30 million Americans who have hypothyroidism go undiagnosed because they aren't aware of the warning signs.

-Recommendation: If you’re suffering from these symptoms, it’s time to get some blood work done.
+The Remedy Rx: If you're suffering from these symptoms, it's time to get some blood work done.
 Your doctor can check your thyroid hormone levels and prescribe medication to balance your levels back out and keep you healthy.

 You're excessively sweating

 You might sweat in a stressful office meeting, during a tough workout, or if your broadcast news segment's a flop.
 In these situations, some perspiration is totally normal.
 However, if you find yourself dripping in situations that don't warrant a sweat sesh—or your sweat is brought on suddenly and intensely—it may be a sign that something else is going on.